 In the past, microfilm was frequently used for saving valuable storage space.
 Today though, DMS and cloud storage systems are the most common, as the combination of dropping costs and growing sophistication continues to make managing information more time and cost-efficient.

-Watch the video or read the transcript to learn more about different microfilm types, how they’re used, how they compare to digital storage systems, and how the scanning and conversion process works in this video.
+Watch the video or read the transcript to learn more about different microfilm types, how to use them, how they compare to digital storage systems, and how the microfilm digitization and conversion process works in this video.

 What Is Microfilm?